 "Self-healing", like bones

-To those who point out that this repair approach is not really "self-healing" (because a voltage must be applied to produce the reaction), Pikul says it is absolutely identical to the repair processes in our body.
+To anyone who points out that this repair approach is not really "self-healing" (because a voltage must be applied to produce the reaction), Pikul says it is absolutely identical to the repair processes in our body.

 Metallic bone, therefore

 The similarity with our biology will direct the future of this research towards the creation of a metal bone that will constitute the skeleton of each device, small or large.
-"The electrolyte that produces the repair can be integrated into metal structures in liquid form," says Pikul.
-A bit like a fluid, even blood, which carries nutrients into an organism.
+"The electrolyte that produces the repair can be integrated into metal structures in liquid form," says picul.
+A bit like a fluid, even blood, which carries nutrients inside an organism.

 "In case of damage, the liquid will surround the damaged area and repair it with a voltage that can be obtained from the internal power supply itself, or from a battery."

-In other words, in the future we will have cell phones, car doors, robot and maybe space stations that have a skeleton of "metal bones" that repair themselves like ours when they fracture.
+In other words, in the future we will have cell phones, car doors, robot and maybe space stations that have skeletons of "metal bones" that repair themselves like ours when they fracture.